 Your library's access to JSTOR may be limited to certain journals, books, and primary sources.
 Contact your library for more information.

 This collection gathers academic journals devoted to the deep study of writers and texts associated with core literary movements.
-When complete, Lives of Literature will include approximately 100 journals that are all new to JSTOR.
-The collection will comprise four thematic modules.
+Lives of Literature contains 107 journals that are all new to JSTOR.
+The collection comprises four thematic modules.

 Read our online magazine that connects news and current affairs with related scholarship on JSTOR.
 It's a great source of ideas for paper topics and classroom discussions.